trbflxr/ksl/doc/guide/install_osx.md

-﻿# KSL OSX installation guide
+﻿# KSL macOS installation guide

 > [!NOTE]
 > The installation process will be shown using CarX as an example.
 The process is the same for all Unity games with **mono** runtime.